rmcanany/SolidEdgeHousekeeper/README.md

 The tasks are color-coded.
 Change the color by selecting the task, right-clicking, then selecting `Change color`.
 I'm not kidding that the task needs to be selected *before* right-clicking.
 Otherwise for some reason the task at the top of the list is modified.
 Anyway, you can change hue, saturation and brightness.
 A preview of your choices is provided on the dialog.

 To save the changes, click `OK`, `Cancel` otherwise.
 To start over with the task list, delete the file `task_list.json` in Housekeeper's Preferences directory.
-Note, in doing so you will also lose any other changes you made, such as your template locations, etc.
+Note, in doing so you will also lose any customizations you did, such as setting your template locations, etc.

 Speaking of `task_list.json`, like any other file in the Preferences directory, you can share your customized version with others.
 Just copy it into their Preferences directory.